hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 algorithm, or "Enhanced Other Parent Selection" algorithm) is not defined here, but can be found in the design documentation for Event Creator.

-When new transactions are created, they are buffered here in the Event Creator until the next possible event is available.
-If the event creator cannot accept additional transactions (i.e. there is a backlog too great for it), then it can refuse and return an error to the Execution layer, which will then be responsible for either retrying later, or indicating to the client that it is busy and the client should retry later.
+When it is time to create a new event, a call is made to Execution to fill the event with user transactions.
 Newly created events are sent to Event Intake, which then validates them, assigns generations, durably persists them, etc., before sending them out through Gossip and so forth.

 #### Stale Self-Events